klasbj/wm/README.md

 Dependencies
 ------------

-* dmenu and dzen2 via the included PKGBUILDs.
+* dmenu via the included PKGBUILDs.
 * terminus-font

 The statusbar scripts use: